|Academic Profile |

 Assistant Professor, College of Business (Nanyang Business School)

-Tao has published his work in Journal of Financial Economics, Journal of Financial and Quantitative Analysis, Strategic Management Journal, Journal of Banking and Finance, and Journal of Corporate Finance.
-His papers have been presented at major finance conferences including WFA, AFA, EFA, AAA, FIRS, ABFER, CICF, Finance Down Under, ECCCS, FMA, NTU ICF, AsFA, and Fed, and covered by Financial Times and VoxEU.
-He has received Outstanding Paper Award in 2014 Annual Conference on Asia-Pacific Financial Markets and CUHK Young Scholars Thesis Award.
+He has published his work in Journal of Financial Economics, Journal of Financial and Quantitative Analysis, Strategic Management Journal, Journal of Banking and Finance, and Journal of Corporate Finance.
+His papers have been presented at major finance conferences including AFA, WFA, EFA, NBER, Fed, AAA, FIRS, ABFER, CICF, CFRC, Finance Down Under, ECCCS, FMA, NTU ICF, AsFA, and covered by Financial Times and VoxEU.

 |Corporate Finance and Corporate Governance, Financial Analysts, Mergers and Acquisitions, Tax Avoidance, and Banking and Financial Institutions.|